endormi/tilux/docs/README.md

 > In this example I'm downloading the computer bit system script

 **Note**: Certain scripts might not work, because by not running the build, you might not have the required packages installed.
 Ruby scripts might not work running outside of tilux, because of `require_relative`.
-To fix this `wget` the script `scripts/remove_require`.
+To fix this `wget` the script `scripts/remove_require` following the example below, but with the right script.

 ```bash
 # Example